CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab27.md

 ## Task 1: Create Custom Vision resources

-Before you can train a model, you will need Azure resources for *training* and *prediction*.
-You can create **Custom Vision** resources for each of these tasks, or you can create a single resource and use it for both.
-In this exercise, you'll create **Custom Vision** resources for training and prediction.
+In this task, you’ll create the required Custom Vision resources in Azure to support both training and prediction.
+You’ll provision two separate resources, one for training and one for prediction, so that you can build and later use your image classification model.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account.